(c) Neil D’Silva

 That was when the laughter stopped.

-“And this is the final joke,” a hiss came out of her.
+“And this is the final joke,” she said with an expressionless face.

 Little Alex tiptoed into the house and looked for his mother.
 She saw him first though.